 The purpose of bulk shopping is to reuse, reduce, and recycle.
 We encourage everyone to bring their own containers or reuse the containers we provide.
 This helps reduce costs and is also good for the environment.

 If you’d like to suggest a product, write Jim a Comment Card or talk to him in person.
-And don’t miss the Bulk Sale on Thursday, April 20th!
-All Bulk food and herbs will be 25% off all day, while supplies last.
+And don’t miss our next Bulk Sale when all Bulk food and herbs will be 25% off all day, while supplies last.

 This article was originally published in the 2017 March/April edition of The Co-operator.